fbernutz/die-himmelstraeumerin-blog/Content/posts/thoughts-about-2020.md

 Since November, all the pools have been closed due to lockdown.
 I really miss swimming and hope I don't have to relearn everything  when they eventually reopen.

 Since I can't go swimming right now, I bought a **balance board**.
 It's like a skateboard without wheels and you can do balance exercises with it in the living room in front of the TV.
-It's so easy but also really fun!
+It's so simple but also really fun!

 <figure>
     <img src="../../images/thoughts-about-2020/sports.jpg" alt="A collage of different pictures with a balance board from the top, an outdoor swimming pool, me climbing in between two rocks, me climbing in front of a rock, the view into tree tops and my feet from the top next to a swimming pool." />
     <figcaption>Balance Board, Swimming and Rock Climbing - my new sport activities this year</figcaption>
 </figure>

+## iPad and Apple Pencil

+In August, I gave myself a birthday present: I ordered the iPad Pro 12.9" with the Apple Pencil.
+I wanted to use it for sketchnoting.
+A few weeks later, the [Apple Pencil arrived](https://twitter.com/felibe444/status/1296048389629587457).
+Nice!
+I had to stay patient because the iPad took another two weeks to arrive.
+If you want to know why I bought it, what I was hoping for and how I liked it, I recommend reading my blog post ["Me, my new iPad Pro and the Apple Pencil"](https://fbernutz.github.io/posts/ipad-and-apple-pencil/).

 ## Vacation Mode On